Stamp Duty Calculator

 How much is the second home surcharge?

-The additional property surcharge is 5% in England and Northern Ireland (increased from 3% in April 2025), 8% in Scotland (ADS, increased from 6% in December 2024), and a separate higher band structure in Wales starting at 5% rather than a flat surcharge.
+The additional property surcharge is 5% in England and Northern Ireland (increased from 3% on 31 October 2024), 8% in Scotland (ADS, increased from 6% on 5 December 2024), and a separate higher band structure in Wales (effective 11 December 2024) starting at 5% rather than a flat surcharge.

 Read the full guide